Axios vs Fetch: Which Should You Use in 2025?

 Although both Fetch and Axios are designed to make HTTP requests, they differ in how GET requests and POST requests are written, how they deliver the response data, and more.

-Basic GET and POST Requests
+Basic GET Requests and POST Requests

 import axios from 'axios';